frkyxne/pyCS2trader/README.md

 - Set buff.163 session cookie.

 You can add .txt files of hashes to scan items of interest automatically.
-Item hashes you can get from https://raw.githubusercontent.com/ModestSerhat/buff163-ids/main/buffids.txt
+Item hashes you can get from https://raw.githubusercontent.com/ModestSerhat/buff163-ids/main/buffids.txt <br />

-Hash list .txt files should be saved in ```Scan lists``` folder.
+Hash list .txt files should be saved in ```Scan lists``` folder. <br />
 Storage saves and loads .csv files from ```Storage saves``` folder.

 ## Work in progress